 Final expense life insurance policies are going to offers a small amount of coverage, around $20,000.
 These plans are designed to for applicants that can’t get approved for a traditional life insurance plan.
 Because these policies are a lot smaller, they won’t require a medical exam and the company isn’t going to ask any health questions.

 Another option is a no exam plan.
-These plans are similar to a final expense policy, but they are going to give you much more coverage.
 With a no exam policy, you can purchase up to $250,000 worth of coverage.
 If you need more than a final expense plan offers, then a no exam policy could be the best option.
 No exam plans won’t require you to take the medical exam, but the insurance company will ask you dozens and dozens of health questions before they accept your application.
-There are several advantages and disadvantages to these policies that you should be aware of when you’re shopping for insurance coverage.
+Before you go to buy one, let’s look at the ins and outs.

-One notable drawback of these plans is that they are going to be more expensive per a coverage dollar versus what you would pay for a traditional plan with a medical exam.
+One notable drawback is you’re going to pay more per a coverage dollar versus what you would pay for a traditional plan with a medical exam.
 If you’re looking to get the most bang for your buck, then a no exam policy is not going to be the best option.
-The purpose of the medical exam is to give the company an idea of your overall health, but without those tests, they are taking a great risk.
-They are going to offset that risk by charging you much higher premiums.

 How to Improve Your Chances for Policy Approval

-In order to improve your chances for policy approval, it is always best to work with an agency that specializes in high risk cases.
-These professionals are much more familiar with which insurers are more likely to accept various risks, and can point you in the right direction.
+To give you the best chance, you need to find an agency that specializes in high-risk cases.
+These professionals are much more familiar with which insurers are more likely to accept various risks.

 They can also assist you with any of the additional details or paperwork requirements that are needed up front.
 This can help to avoid time consuming delays with underwriting, essentially getting you the coverage that you need much more quickly and conveniently.

-If you want to know which insurance companies are the best, we can answer your questions and help you get the coverage you deserve.
+If you want to know which insurance companies are the best, feel free to give us a call.